shailja-thakur/VGen/README.md

 ## Sampling using fauxpilot

-[Fauxpilot](https://github.com/moyix/fauxpilot) is an open-source tool for quering LLMs via APIs.
+[Fauxpilot](https://github.com/moyix/fauxpilot) is an open-source tool for quering LLMs via [OpenAI API](https://beta.openai.com/docs/api-reference/).
 A customised version of fauxpilot [here](https://github.com/shailja-thakur/fauxpilot_changes) allows to sample from the fine-tuned LLMs with less compute and memory as opposed to the notebook version.

 ```sh
 git clone https://github.com/shailja-thakur/fauxpilot_changes.git